 If you are responsible for new starters in your department please remember to organise a library induction as part of their introduction to the Trust.

-Each of our libraries has space available for group or individual study.
+Each library has space available for group or individual study.

 There are networked PCs available (these are connected to the site networks).
 Due to our information security policy, no USB sticks can be used.

-Between us, we hold about 18,000 books - you can request any books that are not currently held by us through the Library catalogue, ELMS.
+Across our sites, we hold approximately 18,000 books - you can also request books that are not currently held by us through our catalogue.

 Self-issue machines are available to make it easy for you to borrow or return books at any time.
 Please remember to bring your library card/barcode with you.